kingjosephm/vehicle_make_model_classifier/README.md

 |13 | ResNet50V2 | 574 | 8192 x 4096 | 0.25 | 0.6804 | 0.8834 | 0.5900 | 0.8211 |

 All models trained using the Adam optimizer, a learning rate of 0.0001, max epochs of between 130-200 epochs with early stopping after 10 epochs, a minimum YOLOv5 bounding box area of 3,731 pixels, YOLOv5 confidence of 0.5, and batch size of 256.

+### External validity
+We employ a second set of test images from the [Stanford car dataset](https://www.kaggle.com/jessicali9530/stanford-cars-dataset) to evaluate the generalizability of our model.
+This dataset contains 16,185 images and 196 classes, though only 124 classes overlap with our scraped images.
+The Stanford images are likewise dated, with the newest make-model being from 2012.
+Nonetheless, our model performs comparably with these data as with an unseen test subset from our original data (see table above).
+The CSV image dataframe for these data was curated via `./create_test_images/curate_stanford_img_dir.py`.